Jujutsu Kaisen Murder Hunt: rules, arenas, points

 Sendai: Yuta and the Escalation of Confrontations

-Sendai is often cited as an area where confrontations quickly become more violent and complex, with multiple forces at play.
-Yuta Okkotsu engages in a series of battles there that serve both as a demonstration of his level and as a piece of the overall puzzle (points, rules, priorities, civilian survival).
+Sendai is often cited as an area where confrontations quickly become more violent and complex, with several forces present.
+Yuta Okkotsu engages in a series of battles there that serve both as a demonstration of his level and as a piece of the global puzzle (points, rules, priorities, civilian survival).

-Hajime Kashimo perfectly illustrates the idea that, in this game, accumulating points is not just about dominating a duel: it's about changing the rules, and thus steering the entire ritual.
+Hajime Kashimo perfectly illustrates the idea that, in this game, accumulating points is not just about dominating a duel: it's about changing the rules, thus influencing the entire ritual.
 This is a key point to understand why the Culling Game is not just a series of fights.

 Cosplay: How to Get the Culling Game Arc Right

-If you want a coherent "Culling Game" look, the idea is to stick to the silhouettes and codes of the arc: functional clothing, simple layering, limited but visible accessories.
+If you want a consistent "Culling Game" look, the idea is to stay true to the silhouettes and codes of the arc: functional clothing, simple layering, limited but visible accessories.
 To start, you can browse manga cosplay to find a base (uniform or complete outfit), then adjust according to your character.

-- Uniform option: clean base + finishing and adjustments via manga clothing.
+- Uniform option: clean base + finishing touches and adjustments via manga clothing.

 - Accessory option: light details (rings, discreet pieces, costume elements) in cosplay jewelry.

-- Ambiance option: if you're preparing a photo corner or a film set, you can supplement with manga decoration.
+- Ambiance option: if you're setting up a photo corner or a filming set, you can complete it with manga decoration.

-To spot news related to current trends (shop additions, restocks, new references), keep an eye on manga new arrivals.
+To spot news related to current trends (shop additions, stock returns, new references), keep an eye on manga new arrivals.

 The Culling Game serves as a narrative pivot: it redistributes forces, introduces a framework of rules that influences every decision, and sets the stage for stakes that go beyond the colonies.
 It also highlights a recurring theme of the series: combat is not just a matter of power, but of conditions, constraints, and mechanics.